emilija-trim/BERT_model/README.md

 ## Usage

 ### Setting up
-    project is set with uv
+Project is set with uv
-    to set up the project you can run in the terminal:
+To set up the project you can run in the terminal:
 ```
     uv init
     uv sync